mathiashusted/InfoB/README.md

 # InfoB
-This is a repository of my introduction class to imperative programming (C++)

-## The idea was made in february 2023 from 2 gentle mans :)
+This is a common repository of our introduction class to imperative programming (using C++).
+This idea was originally pitched in February 2023 by 2 gentlemen :)

 ## Example usage of Makefile